There will be chaos—keep pedaling.

 “There will be chaos.”
 In that I hear the lesson of acceptance, that no matter how much I want to get through this particular chaos, the future will hold more chaos.
 Acceptance is my reminder to myself that I might as well chill; any plan I have isn’t going to it—the plan, that is.

 The second half of the quote—”keep pedaling”—is an imperative.
 It isn’t an invitation.
 It isn’t a suggestion.
 It isn’t a request.
 It goes Nike’s “just do it” one better because in order to keep pedaling, one must already be pedaling.
 In as much as this is an imperative, it is also an assurance; you’re doing it right.
 Now just keep doing it.

-I have begun to see this little koan in increasingly large contexts.
-Several weeks ago, when I was trying to spend every waking hour at the NICU, it became an admonition to stay on the bike, to keep logging miles.
-The drive wasn’t for preserving fitness, of course, it was just about stress relief, getting out there and clearing my head so that I would be more useful to my wife, more at peace when at Matthew’s side and more centered when talking to doctors.
+I have begun to see this little koan in increasingly large contexts; it has became an admonition to stay on the bike, to keep logging miles, even when life is tough.
+The drive isn’t for preserving fitness, of course, it is just about stress relief, getting out there and clearing my head.

 It has come to serve an even larger role in my life, though.
 It’s a kind of moral north star for me, suggesting that what I’m doing is good and I can take heart in the idea that I’m on the right track and I needn’t change anything.
 It’s important to show up, to be present every day.
-It’s good for me; it’s good for my wife and it’s good for my kids.
+It’s good for me; it’s good for me and everyone who needs me..

-Of the many things I need right now, a promise does me more good than all the kilometers I’d log in a month of Sundays.
+Of the many things I need, a promise does me more good than all the kilometers I’d log in a month of Sundays.
 And that saying is nothing, if not a promise.
-This is going to be weird.
-It’s not really going to be fun.
+Life is going to be weird.
+It won’t always be fun.
 It’s not over, either—won’t be for a while yet.

-But I’m going to get through and what I’m doing right now is what’s going to get me through.
+But I’m going to get through and what I’m doing is what’s going to get me through.